 - Medical malpractice from poor shipboard treatment and care

-For most injury lawsuits in Florida, you have up to four years from the date of injury to make a claim, although it’s best to start the legal process as soon as possible.
+For most boating accident injury lawsuits in Florida, you have up to four years from the date of injury to make a claim, although it’s best to start the legal process as soon as possible.
 However, in the case of cruise ship injuries, the time frame can be significantly different.
 A variety of factors impact the statute of limitations, including what you agreed to in your “contract of carriage” when purchasing a ticket.
 For your case to have the best chance of success, it is extremely important to seek legal advice right away.

 Recovering Damages After Your Injury